crakton/alx-higher_level_programming/0x02-python-import_modules/README.md

  * use print with string format
  * assign value `1` to variable `a` and value `2` to variable `b` then use the variables as args when calling `add` function
+1. My first toolbox!
+ * Write a program that imports functions from the file `calculator_1.py`, does some Maths, and prints the result.